 - Stop loss.

-As an example, we’re going to use a hypothetical account size of $10,000 and let’s suppose we’re going to take a maximum exposure of 2% on anyone trade, then our risk exposure in this particular case would be $200 (account size divided by % risk).
+As an example, we’re going to use a hypothetical account size of $10,000 and let’s suppose we’re going to take a maximum exposure of 2% on any one trade.
+Our risk exposure would be would be $200 (account size divided by % risk).

-If we were to take a trade, for simplicity shake our maximum stop loss is 50 pips that would mean that each pip has roughly a pip value of $1 and we’ll have to use a position size o just 4 mini lots.
+In order to decide on the portion size we should take in relation to our risk strategy, we do the following.
+Let’s say our maximum stop loss is 50 pips (which would mean that each pip has roughly a pip value of $1) and we’ll have to use a position size of 4 mini lots.

-The position size will help you be very consistent and disciplined with your trading activities so when you’re making your trading decision you’re much less likely to make a mistake and you’re much more likely to get in with a size that is consistent with your risk tolerance and analysis.
+Calculating position size will help you be very consistent and disciplined with your trading activities.
+This way when you’re making a trading decision you’re much more likely to get in with a size that is consistent with your risk tolerance and analysis.